briensthomas/from-scratch-bulletin-board/README.md

   }

-  <button>Login/Register Button for users to sign in with -- redirects to authentication page
+  button - Login/Register Button for users to sign in with -- redirects to authentication page

 ``app.js``
 Login/Register Button: .addEventListener('click', () => {